adnane-ka/laravel-qibla/README.md

 // As you can specify a longitude & latitude to calculate the Qibla direction from echo Qibla::getDirection($longitude , $latitude);
 ```
-# use in blade files
+# Usage in blade files

 ```
 Hey User ..
 The kibla direction is about @qibla() ° North